-The annual FIRST conference promotes worldwide coordination and cooperation among computer security incident response teams (CSIRTs).
+The annual conference promotes worldwide coordination and cooperation among computer security incident response teams (CSIRTs).
 Any individual with interest, involvement, or responsibility in the field of incident response and computer security should attend.
-Attendance to the conference is open to the public; you do not need to be a member to participate.
+Attendance at the conference is open to non-members.

 This conference will also be of interest to:

-- Law enforcement staff who are involved in investigating cyber crimes
+- Law enforcement who are involved in investigating cybercrimes.

 Past participants have included information security practitioners, executive management, network architects, system and network administrators, software and hardware vendors, security solutions providers, ISPs, law enforcement, and general computer and network security personnel.

 The conference provides a forum for sharing goals, ideas, and information on how to improve global computer security.
 The five-day event includes: